Which Broker is better for you: M1 Finance or Acorns?

 M1 Finance and Acorns are two relatively different and unique investing platforms.
 One will fit you better than the other depending on your personal finance mentality.

-Below we’ll go more in detail into the fees and benefits of each platform over one another, but to put things simply the only way Acorns is better is if you aren’t interested in learning about investing or financial planning.
+Below we’ll go more in detail into the fees and benefits of each platform over one another, but to put things simply Acorns is better is if you aren’t interested in learning about investing or financial planning.
 If you don’t mind allocating a small portion of your income, even if it’s just $25 a week or $50 a month, you can automatically transfer that into M1 Finance and have more freedom over your investments and no fees, which means you’ll make more money in the long-term.
+That’s what we personally do — use M1 Finance.

 This is a toss-up, as it depends on what you value.
 Acorns has the ability to “round up” everyday purchases you make, thus sneakily stealing money from yourself and putting it into investments, which can be useful for people who have, uhm, “spending problems.”
-No judgment here though, my parents were always those people, as are most people in society.
+No judgment here though, my parents were always those people, as are most people — unless you are mr krabs or have plenty of extra income it’s hard to save without such a tool.

 That’s really the only redeeming feature that Acorns has though; Acorns lacks the ability to invest in individual stocks, many ETF’s and funds, and asset classes that M1 Finance allows.
 Acorns also lacks the ability to research the stocks in more detail, the ability to withdraw money in a tax advantageous way, and the ability to automatically re-balanced a diversified portfolio you may have with them.
 They also lack the ability to borrow money against your portfolio at a very low interest rate.